Solution

 Specifications:

-- Reach Alpha manipulator arm is a compact, all-electric underwater robotic arm for portable ROVs, offering approximately 0.4 m reach, a lift capacity of 2 kg at full extension, 600 N closing force, and joint positioning accuracy of 0.1°, using fully sealed actuators for reliability in harsh environments.
+- Reach Alpha manipulator arm is a compact, all-electric underwater robotic arm, offering approximately 0.4 m reach, a lift capacity of 2 kg at full extension, 600 N closing force, and joint positioning accuracy of 0.1°, using fully sealed actuators for reliability in harsh environments.